wp-plugins/clickbank-ads-clickbank-widget/readme.txt

 Our plugin show most relevant ebooks related to your keywords or to your page or post title.

 = What if I don't have a Clickbank Nickname? =
-You can get Clickbank Nickname by following <a target=_blank href=https://accounts.clickbank.com/public/#/signup/form/key/cid/tnsignup>this link</a> and filling out the appropriate form.
-Don't worry, it's FREE!
+You can get Clickbank Affiliate Nickname by following <a target=_blank href=https://accounts.clickbank.com/public/#/signup/form/key/cid/tnsignup>this link</a> and filling out the appropriate form.
+Don't worry, it's FREE for affiliates!
+Join to over 100,000 active ClickBank affiliates.

-= Why don't I see my own Clickbank Nickname 100% of the time? = The "ClickBank Ads" plugin author's Nickname gets cycled through 10% of the time.
-This way, 10% of your affiliate ads will be donated automatically to the "ClickBank Ads".
+= Why don't I see my own Clickbank Nickname 100% of the time? = The "ClickBank Affiliate Ads" plugin author's Nickname gets cycled through 10% of the time.
+This way, 10% of your affiliate ads will be donated automatically to the "ClickBank Affiliate Ads".
 In addition to providing the code to make this possible, cbAds.com pays for two fast servers to store ebook cover images.

 = ClickBank Help Center =
 http://www.clickbank.com/help/ - read "Affiliate Help" section